iamarkadyt/aacli/README.md

 # Usage

 To begin using this CLI you will first need to create a configuration file before you can start authenticating into AWS environments.
 This configuration file will hold your IAM user credentials from HUB account as well as information about downstream AWS environments like account IDs, environment names, regions they are located in and what roles are available for assumption.

-See [Secure AWS authentication model](#secure-aws-authentication-model) section below for more information on what is a HUB account and this multi-account setup model.
-Make sure you don't skip it, because this multi-account setup model is what this CLI was built for the first place.
+Make sure to check out [secure AWS authentication model](#secure-aws-authentication-model) section below for more information on what is a HUB account and a multi-account setup model.
+Please don't skip it!
+This model is what this CLI tool was built for in the first place.

 #### Creating and managing the CLI configuration file